NoamCohen48/whenapp2/README.md

 1. install dependencies using `npm i`
 2. run site using `npm start`
 3. open `http://localhost:3000/` with a browser
+4. change in ustils/globals the paths so servers: thisServer - API server (the server in https://github.com/NoamCohen48/WhenApp3.git) ratingServer - MVC server (the server in https://github.com/Roi-Avraham/webClientEx2.git)

 for the server:
 1. make sure to install mariadb with username root and password toor.